abraxas86/abraxas86/README.md

 - 👋 Hi, I’m @abraxas86
 - 👀 I’m interested in Music, Scripting, and general shenanigans
 - 🌱 I’m currently learning new ways to have fun at work.
-Currently, Powershell
+Currently: Powershell, JavaScript, TI-99 Expanded Basic
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...